The Exchange: Spanish PM Pedro Sánchez

-NEW YORK, July 27 (Reuters Breakingviews) - In his attempt to revive the economy, Pedro Sánchez wants investors to give Spain more love.
+NEW YORK (Reuters Breakingviews) - In his attempt to revive the economy, Pedro Sánchez wants investors to give Spain more love.
 Local and global politics make that a challenging proposition.
 John Foley met with the prime minister as he set out for Wall Street, Silicon Valley and Hollywood but not Washington, D.C.

 Breakingviews